eloracm/chester-county-covid/README.md

 # chester-county-covid-data

-Compilation of total confirmed cases and total number of deaths by municipality in Chester County, CA.
+Compilation of total confirmed cases and total number of deaths by municipality in Chester County, PA.

 ## About the data